 This example is fairly typical.
 Ideally, families either resolve their own conflicts or they have someone to turn to for help.
 The key is to get started before things go too far.
 It’s best if mediation occurs before disputes escalate.
 Often, though, people don’t consider the option until things have begun to fall apart.

 - People slip into their old childhood roles when the family gets together — no matter how old, how accomplished or how mature they are.

 - Sibling rivalries surface or become exaggerated under the strain of caregiving.

-- Siblings may have different opinions about what an elderly parents needs.
+- Siblings may have different opinions about what an elderly parent needs.

 - An “away” sibling may only talk to a parent by phone and think that everything seems just fine.

 - Concerns about how to pay for care may arise.
-A sibling who doesn’t earn the same income as another may harbor resentment or may worry about a diminishing family estate.
+A sibling who doesn’t earn the same income as another may harbor resentment about a diminishing family estate.